ovenstore/nixos-config/README.md

 - **PDF Viewer** - Zathura

 ### Other Useful Things
-- For my shell I use Bash with atuin, eza, zoxide, and starship among other tools.
+- For my shell I use Bash with Atuin, EZA, Zoxide, and Starship among other tools.
 See `home-manager/modules/shell/` for other shell related apps.
 - I have a few key remappings done using Keyd in my `system/` directory.
-- This config uses **Nix Helper** with shell aliases for cleaner rebuild commands and automated garbage collection.
+- This config uses **Nix Helper (NH)** with shell aliases for cleaner rebuild commands and automated garbage collection.
 This configuration is also found in the `system/` directory.

 ## 📂 Configuration Structure